trinitarn/Propensity-Score-Matching-to-Assess-Women-Being-PKH-Recipient-Impacts-On-Household-s-Welfare/README.md

 ## Research Limitation
 A limitation that I face is the high standard error due to a little sample number in the control group.

+## STEPS I MADE:
+1. [These](https://github.com/trinitarn/Propensity-Score-Matching-to-Assess-Women-Being-PKH-Recipient-Impacts-On-Household-s-Welfare/blob/main/Dataset%20Used.png) are the datasets I used on making the [compiled dataset](https://github.com/trinitarn/Propensity-Score-Matching-to-Assess-Women-Being-PKH-Recipient-Impacts-On-Household-s-Welfare/blob/main/ready_bgt.dta).
+This is the [code](https://github.com/trinitarn/Propensity-Score-Matching-to-Assess-Women-Being-PKH-Recipient-Impacts-On-Household-s-Welfare/blob/main/1.do) in STATA by the way.
+2. Then, I wrote the thing.
+[Here's](https://github.com/trinitarn/Propensity-Score-Matching-to-Assess-Women-Being-PKH-Recipient-Impacts-On-Household-s-Welfare/blob/main/Final%20Product_Indonesia.pdf) the Indonesian's version (the original one), and [here's](https://github.com/trinitarn/Propensity-Score-Matching-to-Assess-Women-Being-PKH-Recipient-Impacts-On-Household-s-Welfare/blob/main/Final%20Product_English.pdf) the english version.